-The caseload of the cantonal courts as well as of the Federal Supreme Court is high and increasing.
+The caseload of the cantonal courts and the Federal Supreme Court is high and increasing.

 Typical "professional" or activist plaintiffs are not common in Switzerland.
 However, associations and other organisations of national or regional importance that are authorised by their articles of association to protect the interests of a certain group of individuals may bring an action in their own name for a violation of the personality of the members of such group (article 89 CPC).
-Though, this instrument is hardly used in Switzerland (BSK ZPO-Klaus, 3rd ed, 2017, article 89, paragraph 9).
+However, this instrument is hardly used in Switzerland (BSK ZPO-Klaus, 3rd ed, 2017, article 89, paragraph 9).